 In 2014, Eliasson fabricated a river to intervene with the space inside a museum, the Louisiana Museum of Modern Art in Denmark.
-The act blurred the boundary between the natural worlds and the manmade one.
+The act blurred the boundary between the natural world and the manufactured one.
 His work at the museum transformed the museum’s gallery space into a rocky and rugged landscape of the Danish coast.

-In yet another installation, the Mediated Motion, Eliasson installed a pond with duckweed floating on its surface in a museum.
-This work too, was created to explore the relationship between the audience and nature.
+In yet another installation, Mediated Motion, Eliasson installed a pond with duckweed floating on its surface in a museum.
+This work, too, was created to explore the relationship between the audience and nature.

 - Laurenz Berges' CloppenburgCloppenburg, GermanyPhoto documentation (1989–1990)55 km away